N0tA1dan/Krypton/README.md

 To install Krypton on windows simply download the code as a zip file.
 Then unzip the file and you should get a directory called Krypton.

 To run Krypton on windows make sure to install the latest version of java.
-Once inside the Krypton directory navigate to "/File/Krypton/".
-Then open a command prompt and type the command below.
+Next open a command prompt/terminal and navigate where you have unzipped Krypton.

+> cd Krypton
+> cd File
+> cd Krypton
 > java krypton.java

 # Linux Installation